nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Teacher requests to mark an assignment as not submitted for a student by index.
-2. TAchy modifies the assignment submission status in the student's assignment list.
+2. TAchy modifies the assignment submission status in the student's assignment list and resets the score to 0.

    Use case ends.